spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/configure-services.md

 * Some builds have the Monitoring service built into the Yves application.
 If `src/Pyz/Service/Monitoring/MonitoringDependencyProvider.php` does not exist, you may want to check `src/Pyz/Yves/Monitoring/`.

-* If the class is missing from the Monitoring service, just add it.
+* If the class is missing from the Monitoring service, create it.

 {% endinfo_block %}

 With `new \SprykerEco\Service\NewRelic\Plugin\NewRelicMonitoringExtensionPlugin()` being returned with the `getMonitoringExtensions()` function, the Monitoring class includes New Relic.
-Now New Relic shows the appropriate endpoint or class being called with each transaction.
+Now applications are displayed as separate APMs, and an appropriate endpoint or class is displayed with each transaction.

 ![screenshot](https://lh3.googleusercontent.com/drive-viewer/AJc5JmTs7PzBBgaotIid707cuXeru3hc5L6PZv9a_zQAyDMhp2FWKiCSTc2kmqHCaLVsBtjIcoUVYKY=w1920-h919)